AFLplusplus/AFLplusplus/README.md

 If you want to know more, the rest of this README and the tons of texts in [docs/](docs/) will have you covered.

-Note that there are also a lot of tools out there that help fuzzing with afl++ (some might be deprecated or unsupported):
+Note that there are also a lot of tools out there that help fuzzing with AFL++ (some might be deprecated or unsupported):

 Speeding up fuzzing: